codersclub/DRKB/activex_and_others/midas/inprise/index.md

 ![](embim1898.png){.center}

   ---- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  1. Drop a TDatabase component on DataModule2 and set it up to connect to the IBLocal InterBase database: set its DatabaseName property to 'internalIBLocal', Alias to 'НBLOCAL' , LoginPrompt to False and Params as
+  1. Drop a TDatabase component on DataModule2 and set it up to connect to the IBLocal InterBase database: set its DatabaseName property to 'internalIBLocal', Alias to 'НBLOCAL', LoginPrompt to False and Params as
   ---- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   ---- -----------------------------------------------------------------------------------------------------------------------------